 In Jody’s previous sixty-seven years of riding these mountains, his mountains, this shining barb wire fence across the old Indian trail had existed only symbolically as a drift fence of three strands of rusted wire, sagging off misaligned posts and vagrant aspen trees and firs.
 In those days a drift fence was meant to bluff a cow, more than it was meant to stop them.
 And for Lenny Bisque, whose ranch had been on one side of the fence and who used the USG Forest Service grazing allotment on the other side of it for summer pasture, that bluff was acknowledge as much in its breach as for its security.
 Most days the gate was open, and if it was closed you could be sure that the last person through it was the USG Forest Service Range Manager.
 And if it did happen to be closed, few bothered to dismount to open it, because it was easier to ride a hundred yards into the fir trees and around the end of the bluff fence.
 Lenny often spoke the natural creed of his neighbors when he said, “If the govment elk’re gonna eat my hay and cow pasture, by god my cows’re gonna eat govment grass when they need it.”
 This was not a sentiment that appealed to USG Forest Service Range Managers.

-But Lenny had sold out to McTrent, the Minneapolis banker; and now, there it was— blocking Jody’s ride to a warm fire, a good Chardonnay, and supper—a shining, five strand, barb wire barrier straight as a ruler, punctuated every ten feet by a brand-new, hardware-store post, across the draw, up both hillsides, into a lane cut through the fir and pine, and right over the ridge, the last post, like a sharp, up-thrust finger against the sky.
+But Lenny had sold out to McTrent, the Minneapolis banker; and now, there it was— blocking Jody’s ride to a warm fire, a good Chardonnay, and supper—a shining, five strand, barb wire barrier straight as a ruler, punctuated every ten feet by a brand-new, hardware-store post, across the draw, up both hillsides, into a lane cut through the fir and pine, and right over the ridge, the last post on the ridge, like a sharp, up-thrust finger against the sky.
 “A fence against nature,” Jody thought.
 McTrent didn’t have any cows to keep in, and elk didn’t bluff at a fence.
 All McTrent had was a trail across his newly acquired property that he wanted to put out of business.
 The long and short of it was McTrent did not much care for riff-raff crossing his property to get to hunt, hike, or ride on public lands.
 To make this clear McTrent had placed a combination padlock on the gate.

 With the trail blocked—a trail that belonged by rights and nature, so far as Jody and most of his neighbors were concerned, to every human being on the face of the earth—his options were pretty bleak.
 He could turn around and ride eight miles back the way he had come.
 Or he could follow the line of the fence straight up over the ridge, then try to find his way down into Trap Canyon.
 Both would sharply delay barn, Chardonnay, and toasty fire.
 Both would be in the dark, and the drop into Trap Canyon in the dark with snow and ice on the rocks was not a pleasant thought.
-Old Brains would not be pleased with either since he had lived most of his life with a full appreciation Indian trails and Lenny Bisque’s range management and fence maintenance practices.
+Old Brains would not be pleased with either since he had lived most of his life with a full appreciation of Indian trails and Lenny Bisque’s range management and fence maintenance practices.

 Jody dismounted and led Old Brains toward the fence.
 He pulled on the tight, top wire of the gate with his mittened hand.
 He lifted the padlock and regretted that he had never picked up the lockpicking trade in his wilder days.